LoneWayfarer/ClosedAI_ML_project/Readme.md

 - Mikhail Konenkov
 - Irena Gureeva
 ## Topic: Contrastive Learning for Event Sequences with Self-Supervision on multiple domains
-This repository contains Python code for conducting experiments to compare CoLES with other methods of embeddings creation baseline methods, such as Random Encoder and Agg baseline on different types of sequential data: transactions and clickstream.
+This repository contains Python code for conducting experiments to compare CoLES with other methods of embeddings creation, such as Random Encoder and Agg baseline on different types of sequential data: transactions and clickstream.
 Also several experiments to define best parameters for CoLES was conducted.
 ![alt text](pics/General_Coles_framework.png)
 CoLES is a self-supervised method for embeddings, which is based on contrastive learning.
 This method aims to learn a representation such that it brings closer semantically similar pairs closer to each other in embeddings space, while brings dissimilar objects further apart.
 ## Prerequisites